 The CBDR price range in ICT Strategy is used to predict a trading day's highest and lowest price.
 This range is calculated between 2:00 PM and 8:00 PM New York time, and higher or lower ranges can be estimated using specific deviations from the average price.

 The range can be expanded by incorporating deviations above and below the average price.
-Typically, this deviation reflects how prices are dispersed relative to the mean.
+Typically, this deviation reflects how prices are dispersedrelative to the mean.

 What Range is Ideal for CBDR?

 - Range Height: Calculated by finding the highest and lowest price within the specified time.
-It is preferable to use the candlestick bodies; however, wicks can be included if the bodies are too small;
+It is preferable to use the candlestick bodies; however, candlestick wicks can be included if the bodies are too small;

 - Optimal Range: CBDR should ideally be less than 40 pips, with 10 to 20 pips yielding better results;